EduardoVega/aws-vagrant/README.md

-# AWS Instance with Vagrant
+# Create a VM Instance with Vagrant

-This document will describe the process to create an AWS Instance using the Vagrant tool
+This document will describe the process to create a VM Instance using the Vagrant tool

+## Supported Providers

+- Amazon Web Services
+- Google Cloud Platform

 ## Requirements

+### Amazon Web Services

 1. AWS Account
-2. AWS Role with the minimal set of permissions to use Vagrant ([Packer minimal permissions](https://www.packer.io/docs/builders/amazon.html#iam-task-or-instance-role))
+2. AWS Role with the minimal set of permissions to use Packer ([Packer minimal permissions](https://www.packer.io/docs/builders/amazon.html#iam-task-or-instance-role))
     - Copy this JSON file and create a new AWS Role
   ```json
   {